gliu20/midway/README.md

 Never end your class midway through the lesson ever again.

 ## What is Midway?
 Midway is an add-on that displays the end of the current period.
-At this moment, we only support Scarsdale High School's schedule.

 ## How do I get it?
 Midway is available